Recurrent dislocation of the patella is not a common entity. It may be congenital, developmental, or post-traumatic.

 Tenderness may be elicited on compression of the patella and palpation over the medial retinaculum.

-The patellar tendon may insert laterally with abnormal increase of the Q angle.
+The patellar tendon may insert laterally with an abnormal increase of the Q angle.

 In case of high riding patella, the tendon may be elongated with a high-riding patella.
 Hamstring spasm and knee swelling may be present